 Please visit our page on Natural Flea Control for more information.

-While these medications may help relieve itching, they are not without side-effects (in particular, long-term use of corticosteroids can wreak havoc to a dog's body).
+While these medications may help relieve itching, they can, as you know, cause rather nasty side-effects.
+In particular, long-term use of corticosteroids can wreak havoc to a dog's body.
 As much as possible, opt for natural remedies which are usually milder and safer.

-There are also natural remedies such as herbs, supplements, etc. that can be used to alleviate allergy symptoms in dogs and boost the dog's immune system.
-Check out this page for more information.
+Natural home remedies such as herbs, supplements, etc. can be used to alleviate flea allergy symptoms in dogs and boost the dog's immune system.
+Be sure to check out our page on Natural Dog Allergy Relief for more information.